View James Ingeman's Obituary on crookstontimes.com and share memories

 |

+Jim will be fondly remembered by family and friends as a loving husband, proud father, distinguished banker, helper to many, pheasant hunter, fisherman and world traveler.
+He was so humble and kind.
+He cherished the time with family and friends.
+May we never forget his genuine smile and that twinkle in his eyes.

+His memory will be cherished and kept alive by his wife of 37 years, Lori of Crookston, MN; children, Sara (Mitch) Anderson and granddaughters, Piper and Parker of Minneapolis, MN, Dustin Ingeman of Crookston, MN, and Molly Ingeman of Minneapolis, MN; sisters, Cheryl (Dale) Dunn of LaPorte, MN, and Cari (John) Hanzel of Brandon, SD; and brothers, Daniel (Rebecca) Ingeman of Moorhead, MN, and David (Sharon) Ingeman of Roseau, MN; as well as nieces, nephews, cousins, and many friends.
+He was preceded in death by his parents, Morris and Loes Ingeman; mother-in-law, Charlotte Weber; sister-in-law, Denise Weber Kysor; nephew, Jason Dunn; and niece, Desiree Wanninger.

-A Memorial Service celebrating Jim's life will be held at 11:00am, Saturday, February 15, 2020, at the Trinity Lutheran Church in Crookston with The Rev. Greg Isaacson, officiating.
-Visitation with the family will be at Trinity Lutheran Church on Friday, February 14th, from 5-7:00pm, with a 7:00pm prayer service and time of sharing.
+A Memorial Service celebrating Jim's life will be held at 11:00 am, Saturday, February 15, 2020, at Trinity Lutheran Church in Crookston with The Rev. Greg Isaacson officiating.
+Visitation with the family will be at Trinity Lutheran Church on Friday, February 14th, from 5:00-7:00 pm, with a 7:00 pm prayer service and time of sharing.
 Visitation will continue for one hour prior to the service on Saturday.

-A complete obituary will be released early next week.
+In lieu of flowers, the family asks that you make a donation to the Riverview Foundation* for the 'Dancing in the Sky' multi-sensory therapy room or Trinity Lutheran Church in Crookston.

+*Please make checks payable to Riverview Foundation.
+Include in the memo "Dancing in the Sky Room – Jim Ingeman".
+Donations can be mailed to 323 South Minnesota Street, Crookston, MN 56716.

 www.stenshoelhouske.com